thellimist/bitses/_analyses/shipit-esqarrouth.md

 - 12 useless advisors, red flag.
 - They seem to have friends or fake accounts boosting their topic on bitcoinforumtalk.
 - The claim to be 2x cheaper and faster than other platforms, it does make sense.
 The operations model could work.

+Pros:

+- The idea and market makes sense.
+But this company won't be the one winning this market.

+Cons:

+- Team has red flags.
+- Company structure has red flags.
+- Not a real blockchain project, just an ICO opportunist fundraising.